-Brands like Ettitude, for instance, are changing the way we think about sustainable fabrics.
+Brands are changing the way we think about sustainable fabrics.
 They utilize organic bamboo to its fullest extent, operating a carbon neutral business model and offering luxury-quality organic bamboo sheets, comforters, towels, and even sateen pajamas and robes.

-These production methods are proof that bamboo can indeed be used as a potential solution to creating high-quality bedding and clothing that is not only comfortable, but sustainable as well.
+Production methods are proving that bamboo can indeed be used as a potential solution to creating high-quality bedding and clothing that is not only comfortable, but sustainable as well.

 Organic Bamboo Sheets and Other Home Essentials